loafey/master-thesis/Thesis/5.0. Usage/main.typ

     $F_1 = 1$,
   ),
 )
-The following is two different implementions, one in Lithium, and a recursive one in C. /*, and a recursive one in Haskell, as to compare it against
+The following are two different implementions, one in Lithium, and a recursive one in C. /*, and a recursive one in Haskell, as to compare it against
                           a mature functional programming language:*/
 #fancyTable(